 Graduate Research Mini-Grants

 Funded activities must be directly connected to a student’s dissertation project.
-Grants may be used to support fieldwork; conference travel to present research findings; research supplies and material costs; costs of data analysis, transcription services, translation services; and archival work.
-Funds may not be used to pay tuition, cover general living expenses, or hire student support.
+Grants may be used to support fieldwork, conference travel to present research findings, material costs (e.g., books, equipment rentals, digital tools for data analysis), and travel for archival work, but they may not be used to pay tuition, cover general living expenses, or hire support (e.g., transcription services or undergraduate workers).
 Students should only apply to support research that they are personally spearheading and should not apply to support faculty-led projects.

-- All current Stanford doctoral students from any field, program, or school are eligible to apply.
-Preference will be given to current or past CSRE PhD Minors, CCSRE Graduate Fellows, and CCSRE instructors.
+- All currently enrolled Stanford PhD students; preference will be given to CSRE PhD Minors, CCSRE Graduate Fellows, and CCSRE instructors.

-- Grant recipients must be registered students during the quarter in which they receive funding.
+- Grant recipients must be enrolled during the quarter in which they receive funding.

-- Applicants' research or initiatives must advance the study of race and/or ethnicity.
+- Applicants’ research must advance the study of race and/or ethnicity.

 - Prior applicants may reapply for funding for different projects or may resubmit improved versions of earlier submissions.